Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Photo by Manila Hotel

-All 515 rooms are equipped with Wi-Fi, iPod docking stations, 42-inch TVs with premium cable channels, and deep-soaking bathtubs to end your day on a bubbly note.
+Each of its 515 rooms features luxury amenities like Wi-Fi, iPod docking stations, 42-inch TVs with premium cable channels, and deep-soaking bathtubs, offering the perfect way to unwind after a busy day in Manila City.

 Take a closer look at the stone walls, gates, and forts